 Purpose and Intended Use

-The intended use of your ADU significantly influences the size.
+Your intended use will strongly influence the ideal ADU size.
 If constructing for a family member, personal preferences are crucial.
-If for rental purposes, maximizing the number of bedrooms within the unit size can optimize rental income.
+If for rental purposes, maximizing the number of bedrooms within the allowed ADU dimensions can optimize rental income.

 The size impacts the usability and future flexibility of the ADU.
 A larger ADU might offer more versatility and potential uses, from housing family members to generating rental income or providing a home office.